Rebecca Schwartz Mette, PhD

 NY License #026942; Maine License #1457; National Register of Health Service Psychologists #54384

-Training: Dr. Schwartz Mette received her Master's in Clinical Psychology and a dual PhD in Clinical/Developmental Psychology from the University of Missouri where she was trained in evidence-based assessment and treatment of children, couples, families, and adults.
+Training: Dr. Schwartz Mette received her Master's in Clinical Psychology and a dual PhD in Clinical/Developmental Psychology from the University of Missouri where she was trained in evidence-based assessment and treatment of children/teens, and adults, as well specialized training in couples and group therapy.
 At Mizzou, she also completed a 4-year training rotation in comprehensive outpatient Dialectical Behavior Therapy (DBT) for older adolescents and adults and a 5-year rotation in forensic assessment (personal injury, child custody).
 She next completed her predoctoral clinical internship at Iowa State University Student Counseling Service where she received specialized training in group psychotherapy, disordered eating, and clinical supervision.
 She then completed a postdoctoral residency at the University of Wyoming Counseling Center, where she also served as its Assistant Training Director.
 From 2022-2025, Dr. Schwartz Mette was trained as a certified Mindfulness-Based Stress Reduction (MBSR) teacher with the Center for Mindfulness at the University of California San Diego.

 Diversity & Inclusion: Dr. Schwartz Mette's approach to assessment and therapy is deeply rooted in attention to and appreciation of sociocultural identities and the various contexts in which we exist.
 Exploration of issues related to identity, society, and culture is welcomed in therapy, and Dr. Schwartz Mette maintains a strong commitment to continuous development of multicultural competencies as a professional psychologist.